 1. Make sure you use the proper fuel and maintain the octane level for normal cars and for some higher-end performance cars that require a higher octane level.

 2. Check out and make sure your engine cooling system works properly, like radiators, thermostats.
 Water pumps and cooling fans.

 3. Consider cleaning your engine cylinders and combustion chamber.
 Using the wrong fuel can be an issue, it can leave excess contaminants in your cylinders as a result of poor combustion.
 Using a fuel additive like top-tier gasoline brands will provide more detergents that help keep your engine clean.

-4. A defective spark plug OR wire can be the cause of Knocking in the engine, this is an easy job but could take about 30 minutes to 1hour.
+4. A defective spark plug OR wire can cause Knocking in the engine.
+This job is easy but could take about 30 minutes to 1 hour.
 Remove the spark plug and check it.
 You can normally tell if there is a problem just by the residue left on your spark plug.

 A normal plug should have only a brownish-grey residue on the side electrode.
 You should clean it with a wire brush and fuel injector cleaner rather than replace it.

 This is how you can find and fix your engine knocking or Knocking in the engine.
 Engine knocking is a simple problem you can fix this by doing the above steps.
 If you still have any questions regarding this then leave a comment or contact us I’ll respond to you.